huahaiy/docker-oracle-java/README.md

 docker-oracle-java
 ==================

-Docker image of the latest Oracle JDK built on the latest Debian Stable.
+Docker image of Oracle JDK 8 built on Debian.